Just my two cents about this debate. To summarize :

 - PHP manual says closing tag is optional, and Zend even forbids it.

 I would say that the arguments in favor of omitting the tag look stronger (helps to avoid big headache with header() + it’s PHP/Zend “recommendation”).
-I admit that this isn’t the most “beautiful” solution I’ve ever seen in terms of syntax consistency, but what could be better ?
+I admit that this isn’t the most “beautiful” solution in terms of syntax consistency, but I can’t find anything better.